ahmad-fayyaz/docsLibLab/README.md

-## Adding Documentation to the VitePress Website
+## Adding Documentation to the Docs Website

 Welcome to the LibLab's documentation website's guide!
 Follow the steps below to add new documentation to our website, edit existing documentation or remove documentation.

 ### Prerequisites

--   Access to the GitHub repository of the VitePress project.
+-   Access to the GitHub repository of the website.
 -   Knowledge of Markdown syntax.
 -   Knoweldge of accessibility practices used in writing documentation.

-## Adding Documentation to the VitePress Website

-Welcome to the VitePress documentation guide!
-Follow the steps below to add new documentation to our website.

-### Prerequisites

--   Access to the GitHub repository of the VitePress project.
--   Knowledge of Markdown syntax.
--   Basic understanding of VitePress structure.

 ### Steps to Add New Documentation